portugueslab/brunoise/README.md

 # Notes on the program architecture
 Everything that handles the microscope hardware comes together in the ExperimentState.
-Things that user set are called Settings (handled via lightparam for automated GUI creation), and the hardware-related things that are computed from the user settings are called parameters.
+Things that user set are called Settings (handled via lightparam for automated GUI creation), and the hardware-related things that are computed from the user settings are called Parameters (e.g. `ScanningParameters`).

-GUI code should only access the hardware through the state
+GUI code should only access the hardware through the `ExperimentState`